 Most important of all, love them like Jesus loves us.
 Jesus teaches us to love God with all our hearts, minds, and strengths and love others like we love ourselves.
 For us as leaders, we must first love God, go to God in prayer before going before these precious ones.
 Ask Holy Spirit to show us how to love each one as Jesus loves them, unconditionally.
 If Jesus called forth a child and proclaimed that a child is the epitome of greatness in God’s kingdom, then we had better take heed.

-The post Ministering to Kids appeared first on Marriage & Family Enrichment.
+The post Ministering to Kids appeared first on Christian Marriage and Family Resources.

 ]]>